DavMLPath/SQL_Data_Analytics/README.md

 # SQL_Data_Analytics

-Here is described which steps need to be completed after getting row data.
+Here are described necessary steps to complete after getting row data.

 It includes:
 1)Getting row count, count of unique values for each row